 Be Consistent with Image Look & Feel

 Your whole presentation needs to focus on a single overarching message or point.
 Your photos, also, need to reflect that.
-The easiest way to have consistency is to use images from the same photographer.
+The easiest way to have consistency is using images from the same photographer.
 Most photo shoots consist of similar images but with different angles, poses, or scene variation.
 Visually, your audience is seeing one cohesive message.

 Have similar themed images